ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/pytorch-digit-classification-arch-training/intro.md

 Meta AI have designed an Open Source deep learning framework called PyTorch, that is now part of the Linux Foundation.

 PyTorch provides a flexible and efficient platform for building and training neural networks.
-It has a dynamic computational graph that allows users to modify the architecture during runtime, making debugging and experimentation easier, and therefore makes it popular amongst developers.
+It has a dynamic computational graph that allows users to modify the architecture during runtime, making debugging and experimentation easier, and therefore makes it popular among developers.

 PyTorch provides a more flexible, user-friendly deep learning framework that reduces the limitations of static computational graphs found in earlier tools, such as TensorFlow.